Neural network representation of tensor network and chiral states: Chiral topological states

+This equation should be understood as the $\vec k=\vec 0$ mode of $|\psi\rangle$ being vacant.
+Consider the normalized state

-where $u^{(m)}_{\vec{k}}$ is a degree-$m$ trigonometric polynomial obtained by expanding $u_{\vec{k}}$ in Fourier series and computing the partial sum up to order $m$.
-Similar to (\ref{tp}), $\phi^{(m)}$ has an exact neural network state representation (\ref{fnn}) such that the maximum distance of connections between units is $O(m)$.
+where $u^{(m)}_{\vec k}$ is a degree-$m$ trigonometric polynomial obtained by expanding $u_{\vec k}$ in Fourier series and computing the partial sum up to order $m$.
+Similar to Eq. (\ref{tp}), $|\phi^{(m)}\rangle$ has an exact neural network state representation (\ref{fnn}) such that the maximum distance of connections between units is $O(m)$.

-As $u_{\vec{k}}$ is a real analytic function of $\vec{k}$, its Fourier coefficients of order $m$ decay exponentially as $e^{-am}$ for some constant $a>0$.
-Note that $a$ is a function of $\mu$ and can be solved analytically in the regime the energy gap is small; see, e.g., Ref. \cite{Tre96}, \S2.
+As $u_{\vec k}$ is a real analytic function of $\vec k$, its Fourier coefficients of order $m$ decay exponentially as $e^{-m/\xi}$ for some constant $\xi>0$.
+The decay rate $\xi$ is a function of $\mu$ and can be solved analytically; see, e.g., Ref. \cite{Tre96}, Chapter 2.
+In the regime the energy gap $\epsilon$ is small, we obtain $\xi=O(1/\epsilon)$.
 Therefore,

-Furthermore, the absolute values of $u_{\vec{k}},v_{\vec{k}}$ are bounded away from $0$:
+Furthermore, the absolute values of $u_{\vec k},v_{\vec k}$ are bounded away from $0$: